-On average, playing multiplayer games will use about as much data as music streaming would i.e. roughly 40-100 MB per hour.
-In contrast, streaming HD video can use up anywhere from 1 GB to 3 GB of data per hour, all the while streaming 4K content would require a whopping 7 GB of data per hour.
+On average, playing multiplayer games will use about as much data as music streaming would, i.e., roughly 40-100 MB per hour.
+In contrast, streaming HD video can use up anywhere from 1 GB to 3 GB of data per hour, all the while streaming 4K content would burn through a whopping 7 GB of data per hour.

 That said, you can rest assured that no game will hog up your bandwidth or burn through your data as quickly as streaming video content would.
 However, the above is just a generalization, and while games are nowhere near as demanding in this respect as video streaming is, the data usage can still vary wildly from game to game.

 In this article, we’ll be listing the average per-hour data usage of some popular games.
 So, if you’re using a metered connection or are simply have to make do with limited bandwidth, check out the table below!